 Cyber-Systems Timeline

-A somewhat selective list of events in cybernetics, electronic music, kinetic sculpture, artificial intelligence, and their interactions.
-From the 1940's to the 1970's. back
+A somewhat selective list of events in cybernetics, electronic music, kinetic sculpture, artificial intelligence, and their interactions from the 1940's to the near present.

 1943